-If I’ve heard of one, I’ve heard of a million “drink this and lose 10lbs in one week” miracle drinks.
+We’ve all heard of them, right?
+Those “drink this and lose 10lbs in one week” miracle drinks.
 But guess, what?
 They don’t work.
 There is no “miracle drink” or “special herbal potion” that is going to allow you to eat whatever you want, not exercise, melt pounds away and keep them off.

-But while drinking apple cider vinegar isn’t going to make you magically drop 2 dress sizes in a week, there are various studies that have show that you can use apple cider vinegar for weight loss.
+But while drinking apple cider vinegar isn’t going to make you magically drop 2 dress sizes in a week, there are various studies that have shown that apple cider vinegar can be an effective tool for weight loss.

 Clinical Studies of Apple Cider Vinegar For Weight Loss